 Instructions

-- Cover the chicken with the marinade, cover the bowl and refrigerate for at least an hour or preferably overnight.
+- Coat the chicken with the marinade.
+Cover and chill for at least 1 hour, or overnight.1.1 pound chicken breast

-- Cook on medium heat for 2 minutes, cover the pan and cook on low heat for 5 minutes while stirring occasionally.
+- Cook for 2 minutes over medium heat.
+Cover and cook over low heat for 5 minutes, stirring now and then.

-- Cook on medium heat for 3 minutes, then cover the pan and cook on low heat for 10 minutes.
+- Add the roasted chicken and cook over medium heat for 3 minutes.
+Cover and cook over low heat for 10 minutes.

-- Stir in the coriander and remove from heat.
+- Stir in the fresh coriander and take the pan off the heat.fresh coriander

-- Alternate layers of rice and chicken in a large saucepan, starting and ending with rice.
+- Layer the rice and chicken mixture in a large saucepan, starting and ending with rice.

-- Cover the pan and cook over very low heat for 10-13 minutes until the rice is cooked.
+- Cover and cook over very low heat for 10 to 13 minutes, until the rice is tender.

 Aisha says